Medical Imaging Sciences/Sonography

 Discover Your Future in Medical Imaging

 Are you fascinated by healthcare and technology?
 Do you want to make a real difference in patient care-without becoming a doctor or nurse?
-The B.S. in Medical Imaging Sciences at Georgian Court University (GCU) could be the perfect fit for you.
+A degree in Medical Imaging Sciences at Georgian Court University (GCU) could be the perfect fit for you.

-This joint-degree program, offered in partnership with the Rutgers University School of Health Professions, prepares you for a high-demand career in medical imaging.
+This program prepares you for a high-demand career in medical imaging.
 You’ll gain hands-on experience, study cutting-edge medical technology, and graduate ready to step into one of the fastest-growing fields in healthcare.

 What Is Medical Imaging Sciences?